dadabit/sudoku_solver/README.md

 ---

-## .sudoku file formatting:
+## .sudoku file formatting

-all space are ignored, just keep in mind that a there is 9 character in a row and 9 character in a column.* * **sample file** : puzzle.sudoku
+all space are ignored, just keep in mind that a there is 9 character in a row and 9 character in a column.
+**sample file** : puzzle.sudoku

 ```